hayleylim05/Ministry-Portal/README.md

 **Pages**
 - **Home** — Contains a hero section, a welcome message and navigation panel.
-- **Announcements** — Latest announcements from the ministry, with photos and tags
+- **Announcements** — Latest announcements from the ministry, with photos and tags.
-- **Handbook** — The Co-workers Handbook, organised by section and chapter, with a table of contents for easy navigation
+- **Handbook** — The Co-workers Handbook, organised by section and chapter, with a table of contents for easy navigation.
-- **Resources** — Articles and reference material for Co-workers
+- **Resources** — Articles and reference material for Co-workers.

 **Features**
-- Hero section on home page and a welcome message to welcome Co-workers and visitors of the site
+- Liquid glass design for cards and navigation panel.
-- Smooth page animations and mobile-friendly layout
+- Smooth page animations and mobile-friendly layout.
-- Handbook is searchable and easy to navigate across sections and chapters
+- Handbook is searchable and easy to navigate across sections and chapters.
-- Announcements are tagged by category (e.g. General, Events, Worship)
+- Announcements are tagged by category (e.g. General, Events, Worship).

 ## For Admins